hbz5000/CALFEWS/README.md

 More information on the CALFEWS model, and comparison of model output to historical data, can be found in the following manuscript:

-Zeff, H.B., Herman, J.D., Hamilton, A.L., Malek, K., Cohen, J.S., Medellin-Azuara, J., Reed, P.M., and G.W.
+Zeff, H.B., Hamilton, A.L., Malek, K., Herman, J.D., Cohen, J.S., Medellin-Azuara, J., Reed, P.M., and G.W.
 Characklis.
 (2020).
 "California's Food-Energy-Water System: An Open Source Simulation Model of Adaptive Surface and Groundwater Management in the Central Valley".
-(In preparation).
+(In review).

 Licensed under the MIT License, 2017.